isomerpages/moe-riversidesec2/_ccas/Co–Curricular Activities.md

 <img style="width:57%" alt="english drama" src="/images/english%20drama.png"></a></td>
 	</tr>
 	<tr>
-    <td style="border: 1px solid black" class="tg-0lax">As the vice-chairperson of Riverside NPCC, I have had the privilege to lead my CCA to greater heights as well as organise key events such as the Combined Uniformed Groups Activity.
-This allowed me to further hone my leadership skills as well as strengthen my relationship with my fellow squadmates.
-I am very thankful for this memorable journey alongside my CCA mates. - Murugesan Vaishnavi</td>
+    <td style="border: 1px solid black" class="tg-0lax">It has been a great pleasure to be part of modern dance.
+I treasure the moments and friendship forged during CCA the most.
+As our dance motto goes, ‘Dance to express, not to impress’.
+Dancing provides me an outlet to express myself in different art forms.
+Being in modern dance has taught me resilience and perseverance, and helped me to sharpen my leadership skills as an individual too. - Pearlynn Chan Zi Yi </td>
-		<td style="border: 1px solid black" class="tg-0lax">As the vice-chairperson of Riverside NPCC, I have had the privilege to lead my CCA to greater heights as well as organise key events such as the Combined Uniformed Groups Activity.
-This allowed me to further hone my leadership skills as well as strengthen my relationship with my fellow squadmates.
-I am very thankful for this memorable journey alongside my CCA mates. - Murugesan Vaishnavi</td>
+		<td style="border: 1px solid black" class="tg-0lax">My experience in English Drama has definitely been very enriching and unforgettable, as I got to forge new bonds with my fellow members and picked up new skills, especially leadership skills.
+In addition, I learned other useful skills such as production management which includes looking into characters' costumes, lines, props and giving stage directions.
+Overall, being in Drama has been an exciting experience, and I hope that our future Drama members will also have fun during CCA sessions. - Ng Zi Hern</td>
 	</tr>
 </tbody>
 </table>